tastanlab/Kinship-Privacy/README.md

 Solution is based on relaxing kinship constraints and satisfying outlier constraints.
 It generates constraints to find optimal phi value.
 (This is a non-linear constrained integer problem).
 These constraints are used in Matlab (ga_lp2.m)
 #### If choice = 2:
 Solve the original problem by replacing optimal phi value found in the previous step.
 (This is linear integer programming problem).
+## Solution for choice = 1
+ga_lp2.m solves the optimization model with non-linear constraints.
+The objective function is phi (the minimum kinship value that protects privacy of a family by satisfying outlier constraints.)